awslabs/deequ/src/main/scala/com/amazon/deequ/examples/anomaly_detection_example.md

 val metricsRepository = new InMemoryMetricsRepository()
 ```

-This is our fictitious data from yesterday, which only has only two rows.
+This is our fictious data from yesterday which only has only two rows.
 ```scala
 val yesterdaysDataset = itemsAsDataframe(session,
   Item(1, "Thingy A", "awesome thing.", "high", 0), Item(2, "Thingy B", "available at http://thingb.com", null, 0))
 ```

-We test for anomalies in the size of the data, it should not increase by more than 2x.
+We test for anomalies in the size of the data, and want to enforce that it should not increase by more than 2x.
 We define a check for this by using the [RateOfChangeStrategy](https://github.com/awslabs/deequ/blob/master/src/main/scala/com/amazon/deequ/anomalydetection/RateOfChangeStrategy.scala) for detecting anomalies.
 Note that we store the resulting metrics in our repository via `useRepository` and `saveOrAppendResult` under a result key `yesterdaysKey` with yesterdays timestamp.
 ```scala
 val yesterdaysKey = ResultKey(System.currentTimeMillis() - 24 * 60 * 1000)